Jnanpith Award: Rules and selection process

 The Selection Board consists of between seven and eleven members of "high repute and integrity".
 Each member is part of the committee for a term of three years which can also be extended further for two more terms.
 The recommendations of all language advisory committees are evaluated by the board based on complete or partial translations of the selected writings of the proposed writers into Hindi or English.
 The recipient for a particular year is announced by the Selection Board, which has final authority in selection.

 List of recipients

+Jnanpith recipients by language

+Out of twenty-three eligible languages, the award has been presented for works in sixteen languages.
+The 65 Jnanpith awardees from 1965 to 2024 wrote in the following languages: